kamamautanu/AmaFi/README.md

 # What is AmaFi?

-I was inspired to create AmaFi to reduce the amount of time I spent hand watering my garden.
-My simple idea quickly involved from an automated drip irrigation system to the integration of a plant monitoring system, so I only water when I need to.
+I was inspired to create AmaFi to reduce the amount of time I spent hand watering my garden and to also reduce the amount of water that I used in my garden.

 # What is next for AmaFi?